brooklynrail/brooklynrail-platform/content/events/2020/11/radical-poetry-reading-with-adjua-gargi-nzinga-greaves.md

   - person: david-lindsay
     event_bio: David Lindsay is a poet.
   - person: basie-allen-2
-    event_bio: Basie Allen is a poet and visual artist who lives and also is from New York City
+    event_bio: Basie Allen is a poet and visual artist who is from and also is lives in New York City
 date: 2020-11-18 13:00:00 -0500
 end_date: 2020-11-18 14:00:00 -0500
 series: 176